cami-rs/cami/README.md

 ## BTreeMap/BTreeSet items

-Transmuting those would be against their correctness, because they maintain the ordered state, and they depend on it.
+Transmuting those would be AGAINST their correctness, because they maintain the ordered state, and they depend on it.
 TODO explain more.

 Indeed, the actual items stored in a `BTreeMap/BTreeSet` can use this crate.
-(The items themselves must NOT be `BTreeMap/BTreeSet`-s.)

 ## Actual traits & applicability